MarcialRosales/rabbitmq-ldap-integration/auth-and-authz/Readme.md

 We expand on the previous scenario, [Authentication, User tags and Vhosts](../auth-tags-vhost/Readme.md), but this time we are going to configure which users get access to which resources -be it *exchange* and/or *queue*- and to do which operation -be it *declare*, *write* (send message to an exchange) and *read* (get or consume message from queue).

 These are our requirements for this scenario:
-  - Topology we need to support on `dev` vhost.
+  - Topology we need to support on vhost `dev`.
   ```
       |app100| ---X{app100-x-events}--->Q{app101-q-events}------> |app101|
         /\                                                           |